uek-1/number_generation/README.md

 # number_generation

-## About
+## about
-Experimenting with my neural network library, [puffpastry](https://github.com/uek-1/puffpastry), to generate mnist numbers.
+experimenting with my neural network library, [puffpastry](https://github.com/uek-1/puffpastry), to generate mnist numbers.

-## Results
+## results
-So far, the results are not very good.
-There is a lot of noise caused by the loss function performing badly with empty images.
+so far, the results are not very good. there is a lot of noise caused by the loss function performing badly with empty images.

+### example.
-### With target class: 2
+with target number = 2 over 200 iterations:
 <img src = "https://raw.githubusercontent.com/uek-1/number_generation/examples/2.gif">